 - Our article at TOL subtitled, New Testament Support for Capital Punishment, is ranked by Google #1 out of millions.

-- We’ve presented our seminar, now available on CD, God’s Criminal Justice System, in cities from Honolulu to Pittsburgh.
+- We’ve presented our seminar, now available on CD, on Court TV.

 Bible students should not advocate the need for multiple eyewitnesses to resolve a matter.
 Why not?
 Because: